 How To Treat Psoriasis

 While there are many potential treatments for psoriasis, there is currently no known cure.
-Treatment usually focuses on symptoms, to reduce the presence of active psoriasis outbreaks to one to three percent of the surface of the body.
+Treating psoriasis usually focuses on symptoms, to reduce the presence of active psoriasis outbreaks to one to three percent of the surface of the body.
 Mild cases of psoriasis can usually be entirely treated, while in severe cases symptoms of psoriasis may persist throughout the body to a lesser extent.